fstab50/gcreds/README.md

 ## Enhancement Roadmap ##

-* temp credential expiration variable at runtime via user-provided parameter
+* temp credential expiration variable at runtime via user-provided parameter.
+* Needs to validate that all profile names for which it is generating temp credentials
+have a corresponding entry and role_arn present in the local config.
-* flag passed at runtime to suppress all stdout msgs, diverting instead to log only
+* flag passed at runtime to suppress all stdout msgs, diverting instead to log only.
-* run time parameter filtering to eleminate dep on given parameter order
+* run time parameter filtering to eleminate dep on given parameter order.